irbraun/oats/README.md

 ```

+Merging the dataset so that each row and unique ID represents a single gene.
 ```
 >>> data.collapse_by_all_gene_names()
 >>> data.to_pandas()
 ```
 ```
   id  species    gene_names                         gene_synonyms                                           description                                                                                                                                                                                    term_ids                                     sources
 ----  ---------  ---------------------------------  ------------------------------------------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------  -------------------------------------------  ---------